-Antitrust Division policy with respect to charging individual employees has evolved significantly in the past decade.
+Antitrust Division policy with respect to charging individual employees has evolved significantly during the 21st century.
 Formerly, corporate plea agreements typically protected most or all such employees from criminal prosecution.
-Committed to hold individual executives accountable for cartel offences for a more effective deterrence, the Division started 'carving out' individuals believed to be culpable, as well as employees who refused to cooperate or had potentially relevant information but could not be located.
+Committed to holding individual executives accountable for cartel offences for a more effective deterrence, the Division started 'carving out' individuals believed to be culpable, as well as employees who refused to cooperate or had potentially relevant information but could not be located.

 In 2013, the Division implemented two changes.
-First, the Division announced that it was no longer carving out individuals for reasons other than potential culpability.
-Second, the Division abandoned its much-criticised policy of identifying carved-out individuals by name in the plea agreements, and instead began listing their names in an appendix and
+First, it announced that it was no longer carving out individuals for reasons other than potential culpability.
+Second, the Division abandoned its much-criticised policy of identifying carved-out individuals by name in plea agreements, and instead began listing their names in an appendix and requesting that the court file that document under seal.
+However, in the January 2017 update to its Frequently Asked Questions, the Division announced that it will carve out a company's current director, director or employee if he or she does not fully cooperate with an investigation.